 Enable Ireland provide services to over 5,500 children and adults with disabilities.
 These disabilities can be sensory, physical or intellectual.
 Enable Ireland work in partnership with those who use their services to achieve maximum independence, choice and inclusion in their communities.

 An additional €2 million in funding is required annually and this is provided from Enable Ireland’s retail shops and fundraising.

 You can find out more about supporting children and adults with disabilities through Enable Ireland at www.enableireland.ie

-In February 2017, Citywest Hotel in conjunction with Keywaste partnered with Food Surplus Management and introduced a “clean bin every time” system for all food waste generated at the hotel.
+Citywest Hotel in conjunction with Keywaste have partnered with Food Surplus Management and focus on a “clean bin every time” system for all food waste generated at the hotel.

 The system provides 240L red bins for all food (catering) waste generated by the hotels kitchens and restaurants.
 Food prep waste is placed into the bins and at each collection the bins are exchanged for a clean one.
 The exchange of the bin every time (twice weekly), increase hygiene levels and encourages greater diversion of food waste from general waste as chefs and kitchen porters are not “put off” by the accumulation of food waste and odours that can arise using the traditional brown bin emptied on site.

 Also, the hotel is not obliged to use bin liners.
 For areas such as bars where sandwiches and coffees are served 5litre caddy bins are used to collect coffee grinds, teabags and uneaten food and these small bins can then be tipped into larger ones.